 For players 8 and under, WCAHA can provide seasonal rentals of protective equipment.
 Cost is $60 per season plus $150 deposit.
 Players families must provide their own jock/jill protector, mouth guard, skates and stick.
 Alternatively, you can elect to purchase equipment.

 There are a number of new and used hockey equipment stores in Surrey and Langley, BC and Pure Hockey has a store in Lynnwood, WA.

 If I want to purchase equipment, how much should I expect to pay to outfit my player?

 Do I need to buy all new equipment?

 Other members in our organization are outfitting their U9 players for between $175 and $250 dollars if purchasing gently used gear.
 Note – the only piece of gear that you should consider purchasing new is a helmet/cage combo.
 Each helmet has an HECC certification sticker, with an expiry date clearly marked.
 By USA Hockey rules, no one can participate on the ice with expired helmet.

 All practices occur at the Bellingham Sportsplex, located at 1225 Civic Field Way, Bellingham, WA 98229

 Where do we play games?

-We play Jamboree games at the Bellingham Sportsplex, we travel within Washington State as well as southern British Columbia, depending upon the age group.
+We play Jamboree games at the Bellingham Sportsplex, we travel within the Puget Sound as well as the lower mainland British Columbia, depending upon the age group.